 Not all government is good government.
 Governments often have a crucial role in the success of a market when intervening in times of failure.
-According to empirical data, and Paul Krugman at New York Times, Dreamers are “an exemplary segment of our population”, productive and committed to working hard and staying out of trouble, and for many that meant pursuing higher education as ways to improve their lives.”
+According to empirical data, and Paul Krugman at New York Times, Dreamers are “an exemplary segment of our population”, productive and committed to working hard and staying out of trouble, and for many that meant pursuing higher education as a way to improve their lives.”

-The repeal cast a wide net that covered high skilled workers and human capital, which the US will no longer be able to utilize, creating a social deadweight loss.
+The repeal cast a wide net that covered high-skilled workers and human capital, which the US will no longer be able to utilize, creating a social deadweight loss.
 What’s more is that the US government literally cannot afford to fully repeal DACA.
-The Brookings Institute declared DACA’s dismantling to come with “mind boggling” price tag of nearly $10 million, which is 100% more than ICE’s annual budget of $5 million.
+The Brookings Institute declared DACA’s dismantling to come with “mind-boggling” price tag of nearly $10 million, which is 100% more than ICE’s annual budget of $5 million.

 Importance of Framing in Policy

 The strategic terms used to shape political discourse surrounding immigration debates within the US conjure a frightening social problem.
 Negative connotations of immigrants frame the repeal of DACA as policy that is protecting Americans from those who cause them harm.
 Illegal alien connotes a dichotomy of Us versus Them by emphasizing “both the unlawful activity and the fact that those arriving are different and foreign.”